awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.Snapshots.md

 SQL Server Management Studio is available only as a Windows\-based application\.

 SQL Server Management Studio includes the following tools, which are useful in importing data to a SQL Server DB instance:
-+ Generate and Publish Scripts wizard
++ Generate and Publish Scripts Wizard
-+ Import and Export wizard
++ Import and Export Wizard
 + Bulk copy

 #### Generate and Publish Scripts Wizard<a name="ImportData.SQLServer.MgmtStudio.ScriptWizard"></a>

-The Generate and Publish Scripts wizard creates a script that contains the schema of a database, the data itself, or both\.
+The Generate and Publish Scripts Wizard creates a script that contains the schema of a database, the data itself, or both\.
 You can generate a script for a database in your local SQL Server deployment\.
 You can then run the script to transfer the information that it contains to an Amazon RDS DB instance\.

 **Note**
 For databases of 1 GiB or larger, it's more efficient to script only the database schema\.
-You then use the Import and Export wizard or the bulk copy feature of SQL Server to transfer the data\.
+You then use the Import and Export Wizard or the bulk copy feature of SQL Server to transfer the data\.

-For detailed information about the Generate and Publish Scripts wizard, see the [Microsoft SQL Server documentation](http://msdn.microsoft.com/en-us/library/ms178078%28v=sql.105%29.aspx)\.
+For detailed information about the Generate and Publish Scripts Wizard, see the [Microsoft SQL Server documentation](http://msdn.microsoft.com/en-us/library/ms178078%28v=sql.105%29.aspx)\.

 In the wizard, pay particular attention to the advanced options on the **Set Scripting Options** page to ensure that everything you want your script to include is selected\.
 For example, by default, database triggers are not included in the script\.

 When the script is generated and saved, you can use SQL Server Management Studio to connect to your DB instance and then run the script\.

 #### Import and Export Wizard<a name="ImportData.SQLServer.MgmtStudio.ImportExportWizard"></a>

-The Import and Export wizard creates a special Integration Services package, which you can use to copy data from your local SQL Server database to the destination DB instance\.
+The Import and Export Wizard creates a special Integration Services package, which you can use to copy data from your local SQL Server database to the destination DB instance\.
 The wizard can filter which tables and even which tuples within a table are copied to the destination DB instance\.

 **Note**
-The Import and Export wizard works well for large datasets, but it might not be the fastest way to remotely export data from your local deployment\.
+The Import and Export Wizard works well for large datasets, but it might not be the fastest way to remotely export data from your local deployment\.
 For an even faster way, consider the SQL Server bulk copy feature\.

-For detailed information about the Import and Export wizard, see the [ Microsoft SQL Server documentation](http://msdn.microsoft.com/en-us/library/ms140052%28v=sql.105%29.aspx)\.
+For detailed information about the Import and Export Wizard, see the [ Microsoft SQL Server documentation](http://msdn.microsoft.com/en-us/library/ms140052%28v=sql.105%29.aspx)\.

 In the wizard, on the **Choose a Destination** page, do the following:
 + For **Server Name**, type the name of the endpoint for your DB instance\.
 + For the server authentication mode, choose **Use SQL Server Authentication**\.
 + For **User name** and **Password**, type the credentials for the master user that you created for the DB instance\.

-#### Bulk Copy<a name="ImportData.SQLServer.MgmtStudio.BulkCopy"></a>
+#### Bulk copy<a name="ImportData.SQLServer.MgmtStudio.BulkCopy"></a>

 The SQL Server bulk copy feature is an efficient means of copying data from a source database to your DB instance\.
 Bulk copy writes the data that you specify to a data file, such as an ASCII file\.
 You can then run bulk copy again to write the contents of the file to the destination DB instance\.

 This section uses the **bcp** utility, which is included with all editions of SQL Server\.
 For detailed information about bulk import and export operations, see [the Microsoft SQL Server documentation](http://msdn.microsoft.com/en-us/library/ms187042%28v=sql.105%29.aspx)\.

 **Note**
 Before you use bulk copy, you must first import your database schema to the destination DB instance\.
-The Generate and Publish Scripts wizard, described earlier in this topic, is an excellent tool for this purpose\.
+The Generate and Publish Scripts Wizard, described earlier in this topic, is an excellent tool for this purpose\.

 The following command connects to the local SQL Server instance\.
 It generates a tab\-delimited file of a specified table in the C:\\ root directory of your existing SQL Server deployment\.
 The table is specified by its fully qualified name, and the text file has the same name as the table that is being copied\.